biomine-xyz/DeSci/README.md

 - Marketplace for data
 - DAO can vote on research targets for Biomine research team
 - Contributers (Bioneers) earn token for sharing data

-# Tasks
-- Learn about metabolomics (data)
-- Flesh out a concept